pranjalgangwar/trainBooking/README.md

 ## Functionality

-- Select number of tickets you want to book (maximum 7 allowed).
+- Select number of tickets you want to book.
 - Reset if you want to empty all seats (Just for testing).
 - Algorithm will try to allocate tickets in a single row if possible, otherwise it will give tickets of most nearby seats.